Groumy/Groumy.github.io/_drafts/tbh-.md

 Let's take an example :

-> A mediocre Wizard with **10 in intelligence** cast a **1 first level spell** from it's spell book.
+> An average Wizard with **11 in intelligence** cast a **1 first level spell** from it's spell book.
 >
-> Normaly this Wizard would have to roll  9 or less on a d20.
-That's 9 possibilities of success  [_1 to 9_].
-Or 45% chances of success.
+> Normaly this Wizard would have to roll  10 or less on a d20.
+That's 10 possibilities of success  [_1 to 10_].
+Or 50% chances of success.
-> If we say that he now have to add 1 to this roll, the value of 9 is no longer a success, as it raise the total to 10.
-He now have 8 possibilities of success, or 40%.
+> If we say that he now have to add 1 to this roll, the value of 10 is no longer a success, as it raise the total to 11.
+He now have 9 possibilities of success, or 45%.

-So a modifier simply shorten the range  by reducing the maximum number we can roll.

 Now, what if instead we shorten the range by augmenting the minimum number we can roll ?